tillkaeufer/duckling_handson_session_light/README.md

 `python test_installation.py`

+If you are having a working version of MultiNest on your machine you can also run 'pip install pymultinest' and set use_ultranest=False in the input files for the retrieval.
+This will result in MultiNest instead of Ultranest being used for the retrieval, which is typically (for the examples displayed here) much faster.

 ### Exploring the observations

 At this point you can have a look at the individual observations that are available for fitting.